Larry Wang: Career overview

-On November 8, 2012, he was awarded the Grand Officer Cross pro Merito Melitensi by the Prince and Grand Master of the Sovereign Military Hospitaller Order of St.John of Jerusalem of Rhodes and of Malta, His Most Eminent Highness Fra' Matthew Festing, for his promotion of values and works of charity in the Christian tradition as defined by the Roman Catholic Church.
+Wang began his diplomatic career in the Department of North American Affairs at Taiwan's Ministry of Foreign Affairs.
+He then served in various roles at the Embassy of the Republic of China in Washington from 1976 to 1979.
+Following the cessation of official diplomatic relations between the Republic of China and the United States, he served at the Taipei Economic and Cultural Representative Office in the United States, with a three-year interlude in Taipei, from 1979 to 1994.
+He returned to the Ministry of Foreign Affairs as Chief of Protocol 1994 to 1996, afterwards serving as the Representative of Taiwan in Buenos Aires from 1996 to 2003.
+He then directed the Department of European Affairs at the Ministry of Foreign Affairs before serving as Representative of Taiwan in The Hague and from 2006 to 2008 and Ambassador to the Holy See.

 Embassy of the Republic of China and Taipei Representative Office in Washington D.C. tenure

 In 1976, Wang Yu-yuan, who was part of the staff of the North American Affairs Department of the Ministry of Foreign Affairs, was assigned to the Embassy of the Republic of China in Washington D.C. as Third Secretary.
 Initially, he worked in the political section, but in August 1978, following the transfer to Taipei of Senior Secretary Huang Chun-chien (黃純謙), Head of General Affairs Section, Ambassador James Shen promoted him to Head of the General Affairs Section.
 Just a few months later, on December 15, 1978, US President Jimmy Carter announced that the United States would sever its diplomatic relations with the Republic of China.
 Wang was placed in charge of relocating the embassy and moving everything out of Twin Oakes.
 He was also responsible for what he described later on to be the "saddest day of his career": the flag-lowering ceremony in Twin Oaks on December 31 of the same year.
 This event marked the beginning of a new chapter in the history of the Republic of China's representative offices in the United States.

 In 1983, Fredrick Chien, ROC Vice Minister of Foreign Affairs, was appointed ROC Representative to Washington D.C., USA.
 In 1984, Chien brought Wang, then Section Chief of the Department of North American of the Ministry of Foreign Affairs, to his Representative Office to participate in the lobbying of the U.S. Congress for the interests of ROC.
 He kept this position for ten years.
 Following Chien's departure in July 1988, Ting Mao-shih succeeded Chien as Taiwan's Representative in Washington D.C..
 Wang kept working for Ting until 1994.
-His smooth working style seemed to be appreciated by his superiors as evidenced by the fact that his name was quoted three times by within Chien's memoirs (錢復回憶錄).
+His working style seemed to be appreciated by his superiors as evidenced by the fact that his name was quoted three times by within Chien's memoirs (錢復回憶錄).